tytydraco/yessleep/out/The_Procedure.md

 “Sedate her.
 A paralyzing agent would be best.”
 He demanded.
 An IV bag was strung on a hook as a long needle was slid into the crook of my elbow.
 Then drugs were administered into the tube after a saline flush.
 I began to lose feeling in my entire body.
 I was conscious, but could not feel from the neck down.

 Then, strangely, a large metal… thing was placed around my neck, and locked from both sides with large padlocks.
 It was a half circle band that fit on top of my neck.
 In the middle of the band was a long, narrow cylinder that shot up a few inches, barely the width of pencil lead.
+The metal felt cold on my skin as my throat tightened.

-Then Dr. Bergman wheeled over in a stool, with a four inch needle nestled in his hands.
-A tube ran from the needle.
-My head put two-and-two together.
-An ink injector.
-They were injecting ink into my brain through my throat.
+Dr. Bergman wheeled over on a stool, with a four inch needle nestled in his gloved hands.
+A clear plastic tube ran from the needle.

+“This is an ink injector.
+We use this to take images inside your brain.
+The ink is radioactive and highly toxic which is why we flush it via a catheter.”
+Doctor Bergman explained, grinning  devilishly.

 “No!
 Stop!
 I don’t want this!”
 I screamed, my vocal cords finding new strength.
 My screams were so loud that they echoed off the walls.
 Surely someone would check on me?
 Stop this?